LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes/exercises.rst

    ``NumberOfCredits`` give yourself ``1`` for this class and a GPA of ``4.0`` because you are a C# superstar!

+   Test your  new ``Student`` object with print statements.
+Are you able to get and set each field?

    :ref:`Check your solution <classes_part1_solution-2>`

 .. _classes_part1-exercises3: